casanovg/sw-tests/README.md

 # Software tests
-Various algorithm tests, problem solutions, and debugging in desktop PC environments before implementing them as firmware in embedded devices.
+Various algorithm tests, problem solutions, and debugging before implementing them as firmware in embedded devices and other developments.